Importing references¶

 Paste raw BibTeX¶

-If you already have a BibTeX snippet (for example from a publisher's "cite this" button or Google Scholar), press Ctrl+V to paste it directly as a new entry.
+If you already have a BibTeX snippet (for example from a publisher's "cite this"

 Cite-key conflicts¶

-Both methods check your library for an existing entry with the same cite key:
+Every method checks your library for an existing entry with the same cite key:

 - If a different paper already uses the key, bibtui assigns the next free